Technical Standards for Admission,

 - Consistently appreciate and preserve patient confidentiality.

 - Maintain sobriety in all academic and clinical environments.

-- Abide by local, state, and federal laws, as well as all University of Vermont and Larner College of Medicine codes of conduct.
+- Abide by local, state, and federal laws, as well as all University of Vermont and Larner College of Medicine policies.

 - Maintain and display ethical and moral behaviors commensurate with the role of a physician in all interactions with patients, patients’ families, health care personnel, peers, colleagues, faculty, staff, and all other individuals.